Peki'in: State of Israel

+In 1955, the Israeli Ministry of Religious Affairs renovated the village's historic synagogue at the request of Ben-Zvi, by then President of Israel.
+Until 2017, the 100 new shekel banknotes issued by the Bank of Israel bore Ben-Zvi's portrait and featured views of Peki'in, including its synagogue, on the reverse.

 In July 2006, Peki'in was hit by Katyusha rockets launched by Hezbollah, causing significant damage to homes and orchards.

 In October 2007, riots broke out after the installation of a cellular antenna due to concerns that such antennas have been linked to an increase in cancer.
 Riot police fired bullets and gas grenades, which further angered the residents, who burned down the house of a Jewish family living in the village.
 In December 2007, the last Jewish family left the town after their car was torched.
 Only Margalit Zinati, a descendant of a Mustarabim family, has remained there to keep alive the memory of the town's vanishing Jewish heritage.

 In 2011, the Israeli government approved an aid program of NIS 680 million ($184M) for housing, education and tourism upgrades in Peki'in and other Druze communities in northern Israel.

+In 2018, Margalit Zinati was chosen as one of the torch-lighters at the state ceremony marking Israel's 70th Independence Day, in recognition of her lifelong work preserving the village synagogue and the history of its Jewish community.
+Her family home operates as a heritage center, Beit Zinati, documenting the history of the village's Jewish community.

 Demographics

 In 2022, 77.9% of the population was Druze, 21% was Christian and 1.1% was Muslim.